hugorodgerbrown/HipMail/readme.txt

-HipMail is (will be) an application for sending notifications to HipChat.
+HipMail is an application for sending notifications to HipChat.

 Why bother?
 HipChat is a great team chat application, that has a very simple API for integrating with other notifications.
 Typical scenarios for a development team include automated build notifications, source code check-ins, deployments.
-The lowest common denominator for many tools is the ability to send out event notifications via email, so an email<>hipchat bridge is a very simple way to integrate the two.
+The lowest common denominator for many tools is the ability to send out event notifications via email, so an email<>hipchat bridge is a simple way to integrate the two.

 HipMail is an AppEngine application that does the following:
 1. Defines an email endpoint for receiving emails.